guillermobox/hsh/README.md

 where command can be:

   * install: make symbolic links for the files in the chosen set
+  * uninstall: remove the symbolic links, and try to recover the originals
   * upload: upload all the files to the server
   * download: download files from the server, but not install
+  * status: check server and local status

 The sets allow you to group configuration files, because probably you dont want to syncronize everything always.
 Yeah, keep it simple stupid.